No Drill Storage Ideas for Renters

 Tension Rods for Storage

-Tension rods can create lightweight storage inside cabinets, closets, and narrow spaces without screws.
+Tension rods can create lightweight storage inside cabinets, closets, under-sink areas, and narrow spaces without screws.

 Narrow Spaces